 Kansas City, MO

 Head and neck cancer patients at Truman Medical Center have an increased vulnerability because of their already low socioeconomic status.
 The costs associated with the treatment of these cancers can be overwhelming for any patient, but especially for those who are uninsured or under-insured.
 Planning treatment for a patient with limited or no financial resources is difficult.
 The financial burden of care and services can cause some patients to forgo necessary treatments.
-The HNC Financial Assistance Program will provide assistance with costs associated with transportation to medical appointments, nutritional supplements and tube feeding supplies, prescription co-pays, rental of durable medical equipment, and medical supplies necessary for the post-operative care of a tracheostomy. $30,700
+The HNC Financial Assistance Program will provide help with costs associated with transportation to medical appointments, nutritional supplements and tube feeding supplies, prescription co-pays, and treatment services co-pays. $15,000

 University of Missouri-Kansas City School of Dentistry